terraform-cisco-modules/terraform-intersight-iks/README.md

   type        = string
   description = "SSH Public Key to be used to node login."
 }
-variable "vc_password" {
-  sensitive   = true
-  type        = string
-  description = "Password of the account to be used with vCenter.
-This should be the password for the account used to register vCenter with Intersight."
-}
 variable "tags" {
   type    = list(map(string))
   default = []